 Where You Dock

 The local currency is the Honduras Lempira with one being worth about US 5¢.
-US Dollars are usually welcome and most major credit cards accepted.
+US Dollars are usually welcome and most major credit cards are accepted.

 Outdoor recreation is the focus on this Caribbean island with sandy beaches and clear, warm water being the central attraction.
 There are also several zip line facilities on the island and a dolphin encounter at Anthony’s Key Resort that’s very popular.

 If your ship docks at Mahogany Bay you can spend the day right at the ports beautiful beach.
 It’s equipped with water sports equipment, beach loungers and umbrellas with a number of excursions leaving right from the cruise port.

 A little over a mile from Mahogany Bay is the town of Barrio Loma Linda.
 It is not a resort area but a typical small Honduran town with stores and restaurants along with a couple of crafts facilities working in leather and wood.